raphael-proust/OGL-SRD5/pages/15.rules/default.md

 **_Simple Pit_**.
 A simple pit trap is a hole dug in the ground.
 The hole is covered by a large cloth anchored on the pit’s edge and camouflaged with dirt and debris.

 The DC to spot the pit is 10.
-Anyone stepping on the cloth falls through and pulls the cloth down into the pit, taking damage based on the pit’s depth (usually 10 feet, but some pits are deeper).
+Anyone stepping on the cloth falls through and pulls the cloth down into the pit, taking damage based on the pit’s depth (usually 3m, but some pits are deeper).

 **_Hidden Pit_**.
 This pit has a cover constructed from material identical to the floor around it.

 A successful DC 15 Wisdom (Perception) check discerns an absence of foot traffic over the section of floor that forms the pit’s cover.
 A successful DC 15 Intelligence (Investigation) check is necessary to confirm that the trapped section of floor is actually the cover of a pit.

 When a creature steps on the cover, it swings open like a trapdoor, causing the intruder to spill into the pit below.
-The pit is usually 10 or 20 feet deep but can be deeper.
+The pit is usually 3m or 6m deep but can be deeper.

 Once the pit trap is detected, an iron spike or similar object can be wedged between the pit’s cover and the surrounding floor in such a way as to prevent the cover from opening, thereby making it safe to cross.
 The cover can also be magically held shut using the _arcane lock_ spell or similar magic.